Healthier Workplaces | A Healthier World

 History

 The Potomac Section is a local section of the American Industrial Hygiene Association (AIHA).
-We serve the Washington, D.C. metropolitan area, including the adjacent Maryland and Virginia counties.
+We serve the Washington, D.C. metropolitan area, including the adjacent Maryland and Virginia counties, but are all welcome to join!

 AIHA Potomac Section Board Members

-Kay has over 20 years of experience in occupational health and safety including working at a teaching hospital/university, in a refinery, at a natural gas distributor and at a nationally recognized testing laboratory (NRTL).
-As an industrial hygienist and safety professional she has performed investigations for chemical hazards like asbestos, lead, mercury, isocyanates, respirable dust, various organic vapors and liquids, noise, silica and welding fumes.
-She has also developed and administered health and safety programs, conducted training, managed a medical monitoring program and cleaned up hazardous materials spills.
+Kay has many years of experience in occupational health and safety including work as a consultant, at a teaching hospital/university, in a refinery, at a natural gas distributor and at a nationally recognized testing laboratory (NRTL).
+She is currently working as a Health and Safety Specialist for the Federal Reserve Board of Governors.
 She has both a Bachelor of Science in Chemical Engineering and a Bachelor of Science in Chemistry from North Carolina State University and is a Certified Industrial Hygienist and Certified Safety Professional.

 Ms. Erdman is a private consultant in occupational safety and health, based in Falls Church, Virginia.
 Prior to this, she was the senior civilian CIH & CSP working in the Pentagon in support of the U.S. Navy’s occupational safety & health program.
 Ms. Erdman served on a variety of DoD and Federal Interagency committees and completed the Harvard Kennedy School of Government Program for Senior Executive Fellows.
 She has taught ethics for industrial hygienists seeking certification maintenance for over 10 years.
 In 2012, ASSE recognized her as one of 100 women making a difference in safety and in 2020, AIHA recognized her as an AIHA Fellow.
 Ms. Erdman is past chair of the AIHA Leadership and Management Committee, the current Chair of the AIHA Conference Program Committee, and on the Board of Directors with the AIHA Potomac Section.